 Comparing Firmness (Support & Feel)

 Some exclusive stomach and even some back sleepers, especially those with heavier weight considerations, prefer beds with a firmer sleeping option because these typically offer enhanced support that helps to keep the hips level with their legs and torso.
-These folks may prefer the Nectar because it is a hair firmer than the hybrid option, but these folks may be best served by the Luxury Firm option of Alexander.
+These folks may prefer the Nectar because it is a hair firmer than the hybrid option, but these folks may be best served by the Firm option of Sparrow.

-Some side sleepers might enjoy the Alexander more because the Medium offers some softer cushioning for the hips and shoulders, and if that is not enough, it is also available in a Plush option.
+Some side sleepers might enjoy the Sparrow more because the Medium offers some softer cushioning for the hips and shoulders, and if that is not enough, it is also available in a Plush option.

 Both of these beds have fairly similar surface level response times, with no clear difference between the two.
-When it comes to deeper level response, the Alexander takes the show as coils are naturally more responsive to pressure.
+When it comes to deeper level response, the Sparrow takes the show as coils are naturally more responsive to pressure.
 Overall, both these options have cushioning layers that help to wash away any nagging pressure points.

 Comparing Sinkage and Bounce

-When compared these products contrast quite a bit in this area, seeing as Nectar is the firmer option and Nest’s Alexander has its flexible coil unit that adds a good deal of bounce.
+When compared these products contrast quite a bit in this area, seeing as Nectar is the firmer option and Nest’s Sparrow has its flexible coil unit that adds a good deal of bounce.
 While lying on the Nectar, you should notice that your body’s weight gradually mobilizes the conforming memory materials, allowing it to fall into a cozy deep hug.

 Depending on your body’s weight and shape, the amount of sinkage in the hybrid ’s memory materials might slightly be counteracted by pocket coils at the base of the mattress, but like in the Nectar, you should rest in a comforting deep hug.

 Repositioning should be easily achieved in both of these models by the firmer and more responsive materials in the middle and base layers.
-The bouncy springs in the hybrid may better suit those who are looking for a little extra bounce in their life.
+The bouncy springs in the hybrid mattress may better suit those who are looking for a little extra bounce in their life.

 Comparing Motion Transfer